“A laid-back countryside escape near Essaouira for couples, families and friends; beautiful garden, spa and pools”

 Local Maghreb style permeates throughout, with desert hues and chunky antique wooden furniture.
 Unique African art and black and white Moroccan scenes adorn tadelakt walls, while Zellige-tiled floors and open ceilings add authenticity.

-There's a bewildering array of different roomss - see rates for full details.
+There's a bewildering array of different rooms - see rates for full details.
 The bulk are spread over 2 floors in the main ksar building (bag an upper room for views and added breeze in the summer months); others are set in separate domed buildings amongst the gardens.

 We stayed in a Relax room (the cheapest), a good size for couples with a suntrap terrace to listen to the birds and bees.
 Grander options for romance include Luxe rooms with big baths and fireplaces.
 For families and friends there are triples (Beldi) and large Suites whose living areas double-up as bedrooms; we were impressed by our Babel Suite on our 2018 revisit.
-The three standalone Villa Suites sleep up to 10, with private swimming pools and cooks; perfect for bigger groups.
+The standalone Villa Suites sleep up to 14, with private swimming pools and cooks; perfect for bigger groups.

 Don’t expect mod cons; there’s a deliberate absence of TVs to ensure you enjoy the peace.